 Further, the Promoter and members of the Promoter Group could not participate by applying for Equity Shares in the Offer, except in accordance with the applicable law.
-Furthermore, persons related to the Promoter and the Promoter Group shall not apply in the Offer under the Anchor Investor Portion.

 Bids by Mutual Funds

 With respect to Bids by Mutual Funds, a certified copy of their SEBI registration certificate must be lodged with the Bid cum Application Form.
 Failing this, the Company reserves the right to reject any Bid without assigning any reason thereof.
 Bids made by asset management companies or custodians of Mutual Funds shall specifically state names of the concerned schemes for which such Bids are made.